Western Airlines: Delta Air Lines merger

 In the early 1980s Air Florida tried to buy Western Airlines, but it was able to purchase only 16 percent of the airline's stock.
 On September 9, 1986, Western Airlines and Delta Air Lines entered into an agreement and plan of merger.
 The merger agreement was approved by the United States Department of Transportation on December 11, 1986.
 On December 16, 1986, shareholder approval was conferred and Western Airlines became a wholly owned subsidiary of Delta.
 The Western brand was discontinued and the employee workforces were fully merged on April 1, 1987.
 All of Western's aircraft were repainted in Delta's livery, including twelve McDonnell Douglas DC-10s.
 Delta eventually decided to eliminate the DC-10s from its fleet as it already operated Lockheed L-1011 TriStars, a similar type.
-Delta retained Western's hubs in Los Angeles and Salt Lake City; both remain major gateways and hubs for Delta.
+Delta retained Western's hubs in Los Angeles and Salt Lake City.
+Salt Lake City has remained a major hub while Los Angeles was de-hubbed and later regained hub status for Delta.